kuzzleio/kuzzle-device-manager/doc/2/concepts/measures-ingestion/index.md

 An isolated version of the event is also available: `engine:<engine-id>:device-manager:measures:process:before`
 :::

-Another event is triggered after updating the asset and the device with the latest measures but before being persisted: `device-manager:measures:persist:before`.
+Another event is triggered after processing the measures but before persisting them: `device-manager:measures:persist:before`.

 The object passed to the event is the same as for the previous event.